-TVA transmission lines are designed to meet standards specified by the NESC.
+The proposed project is in the New Madrid Seismic zone.
+TVA transmission line structures, foundations, and substation equipment are designed for seismic hazard using industry accepted standards and codes by the American Society of Civil Engineers, Institute of Electrical and Electronics Engineers (IEEE), and NESC.
 TVA designs their transmission lines such that a risk analysis of seismic hazards specifically for transmission line construction is not necessary.
 NESC states that as long as the design meets the wind and ice loading conditions that would create the most effect on the line, the transmission line would provide sufficient capacity to withstand seismic loading.
+Additionally, substation equipment is qualified for seismic hazard using IEEE Standard 693 (Recommended Practice for Seismic Design of Substations) design recommendations.